casaletto/alby.assemblyShellExtension/README.md

 # what's the bitness?

-- all binaries produced are 64 bit only. *I don't do 32 bit, it's 2016 FFS.*
+- all binaries produced are 64 bit only. *I don't do 32 bit, it's 2016 FFS*

 # how do i install it?